jeff-da/grape-dashboard-governance-component/README.md

 # grape-dashboard-component
-This is a sample component of the Governance Program - fetching basic holding on Realms
+This is an example of a component that we would be looking to have completed Using the Governance Program as an example

+- Currently holdings deposited will show for Grape
+- Future enhancements should include
+-   Displaying all positions that the wallet can participate in
+-   Viewing all active proposals in any given realm
+-   Ability to cast votes on a proposal
+-   Ability to withdraw holdings